Sunday, April 06, 2014

 to see Milky the Clown, danced on Channel 62’s The Scene

-or tuned in to watch bombastic anchorman Bill Bonds
+or tuned in to watch bombastic anchorman Bill Bonds.

 With the evaporation of distinct local television, a piece